 Talking About Injuries or KIA

-If someone in your husband’s Company or Unit is KIA or injured you might be notified about it directly.
+If someone in your spouse’s Company or Unit is KIA or injured you might be notified about it directly.
 If not, eventually, the news will make its way down the grapevine and you will hear what happened.
-DO NOT POST THIS ON FACEBOOK.
+DO NOT POST THIS ON SOCIAL MEDIA.
 At least not right away.
 There could be family members that have not heard the news.

 There was a spouse who ended up hearing about her husband on social media because people posted about it.
 Can you even imagine?
 While the military will notify the family members ASAP, sometimes other people hear the news before they do and if you happen to hear too and share that news, doing so could end up ruining someone else’s life.
 The best rule of thumb is to wait until you hear from the family on social media or hear it being announced more publically.